onnx/onnx/docs/Operators.md

 ### <a name="Split"></a><a name="split">**Split**</a>

   Split a tensor into a list of tensors, along the specified 'axis'.
-Lengths of the parts can be specified using input 'split'.
+  Either input 'split' or the attribute 'num_outputs' should be specified, but not both.
-  Otherwise, the tensor is split to equal sized parts.
+  If the attribute 'num_outputs' is specified, then the tensor is split into equal sized parts.
+  If the input 'split' is specified, it indicates the sizes of each output in the split.

 #### Version

-This version of the operator has been available since version 13 of the default ONNX operator set.
+This version of the operator has been available since version 18 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Split-1">1</a>, <a href="Changelog.md#Split-2">2</a>, <a href="Changelog.md#Split-11">11</a>
+Other versions of this operator: <a href="Changelog.md#Split-1">1</a>, <a href="Changelog.md#Split-2">2</a>, <a href="Changelog.md#Split-11">11</a>, <a href="Changelog.md#Split-13">13</a>

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int (default is 0)</dt>
 <dd>Which axis to split on.
 A negative value means counting dimensions from the back.
 Accepted range is [-rank, rank-1] where r = rank(input).</dd>
+<dt><tt>num_outputs</tt> : int</dt>
+<dd>Number of outputs to split equal parts of the tensor into.</dd>
 </dl>

 #### Inputs (1 - 2)